GTMStack

 If you’re evaluating where to start with agentic automation, pick a single workflow that meets three criteria:

 Data enrichment usually meets all three.
-Start there, measure the results, build confidence in the approach, and then expand to higher-risk workflows with appropriate approval mechanisms in place.
+Start there.
+Measure the results.
+Build confidence in the approach.
+Then expand to higher-risk workflows with appropriate approval mechanisms.

-For a comprehensive walkthrough of implementing agentic operations across your GTM stack, start with our complete guide to agentic GTM ops, then explore how these workflows integrate with your existing tools through our integrations overview.
+For a comprehensive walkthrough of implementing agentic operations across your GTM stack, start with our complete guide to agentic GTM ops.
+And if your email workflows are a priority, our email deliverability guide covers the infrastructure that needs to be in place before you automate outbound at scale.

 Stay in the loop